syncopika/visual_novel_maker/README.md

     //set up routes
 </script>
 ```
-There are some rules that must be followed when using the tools I've made.
+There are some rules that must be followed when using these scripts.
 One is using the Routes object, which should hold all the possible routes.
 There must always be a route called "mainRoute", which is where the player starts.
 Each route is a "property" of a dictionary({}); all the things that happen within a route (i.e. all the dialog, scene changes, etc...) are placed in an array, and this array is the "value" of a route. example:
 ```
-//Routes is already initialized, so no need to!
+//The Routes object is already initialized, so no need to!

 Routes["mainRoute"] = [
     SetScene.dialog("", "hello world!"), //don't forget the comma!